MarcDunand/Collaborative-Drawing-Machine/README.md

 # Collaborative Drawing Machine
- Adds embellishments using a pen plotter to a drawing made by a human Supported by the Franke-Ratchye Further Fund for Innovative Artwork On display at the Tomayko Foundation in May 2025
+ Adds embellishments using a pen plotter to a drawing made by a human\n Supported by the Franke-Ratchye Further Fund for Innovative Artwork\n On display at the Tomayko Foundation in May 2025

 # Artist Statement